 The Sixth Chakra - Ajna Chakra

-It is here at Ajna Chakra that the sixth sense is predominant; this Chakra is the bridge between ourselves and the divine consciousness.
+It is here at Ajna Chakra that the sixth sense is predominant; this Chakra is the bridge between the self and the divine consciousness.
 It helps us discriminate between right and wrong decisions, what is true and untrue or real and unreal.
-It allows us to trust our intuition and receive messages from a higher source.
+It encourages us to trust our intuition and receive messages from a higher source.

 The mythological symbol for this chakra is a lotus with only two petals.
 These petals represent GU (darkness or ignorance) and RU (light or knowledge).
 These two syllables form the word GURU (Master) or leader from darkness into lightness from ignorance to knowledge.
 The petals also bear the mantras HAM and KSHAM which represent the Sun and the Moon, the masculine and the feminine and other sets of opposites, similar to the Yang and Yin symbol.